 Many EVs purchases are eligible for federal tax credits, although the eligibility details can make it challenging for some to take full advantage.

 The Inflation Reduction Act (IRA) passed on August 16, 2022 with significant changes to eligibility requirements for clean vehicle federal tax credits.
 Effective on passage, vehicles produced outside North America were no longer eligible for a credit on a consumer purchase.
-Additional implementation details, including IRS rules regarding eligibility are still in development.
+Additional IRS rules related to battery materials sourcing and production became effective on April 18, 2023.
 The information provided on this page and other Drive Electric Vermont resources contain the current requirements and incentive amounts as best we're aware.
 Our vehicle comparison tool has current estimated new EV purchase tax credit amounts for each model.
-This information will change as additional IRS rules are published and automakers file paperwork certifying their EV models meet federal eligibility requirements.
+This information may change as IRS rules are clarified and automakers file paperwork certifying their EV models meet federal requirements.

 Please consult a tax professional if you have questions related to claiming a credit through this program.